The Great Smoky Mountains National Park

 This stroll through an historic Appalachian farm offers a window on the ingenuity and self-reliance of early mountain people and Cherokee.
 A blacksmith shop to make everything from barn door hinges to horseshoes, a spring house to keep milk and butter cool, and sundry buildings for storing the food they raised, from corn cribs to apple houses to smoke houses.
 The outhouse is a guaranteed eye-opener for kids.
 Located at the entrance to the park on U.S. 441 just north of Cherokee.

 Enjoy a little of everything at Deep Creek.
 Hiking to waterfalls, picnicking, mountain biking, camping and what Deep Creek is famous for: tubing.
-Several outfitters rent inner tubes to float all day in the creek.
+Several outfitters rent inner tubes for just a few dollars to float all day in the creek.
 This is a fantastic place to visit for a few hours because you can do so many different activities without having to go to different places.
 If you are in the Bryson City area, treat yourself to a visit.